techno-tim/k3s-ansible/README.md

 - [X] arm64
 - [X] armhf

-## System requirements
+## ✅ System requirements

-Deployment environment must have Ansible 2.4.0+
+* Deployment environment must have Ansible 2.4.0+
-Master and nodes must have passwordless SSH access
+* `server` and `agent` nodes should have passwordless SSH access, tf not you can supply arguments to provide credentials `-ask-pass --ask-become-pass` to ach command.

-## Usage
+## 🚀 Getting Started

 First create a new directory based on the `sample` directory within the `inventory` directory: